The business wants to use a different fiscal year

 The preferred corporate form is not clear, and a future change in corporate status may be desired

-* This tax comparison of C corporations vs. S corporations is intended to address a typical startup of a small business organization, excluding state-specific issues.
+* This tax comparison of C corporations vs. S corporations is intended to address a typical startup of a small business organization.
 This comparison is not exhaustive, nor does it apply necessarily in each and every circumstance.
 The contents of this website are not intended to be, nor shall they be considered, legal advice or legal opinions.
 Please see your CPA and/or attorney for more thorough coverage of the subject.

 CAVEAT: Pursuant to applicable federal regulations, we are required to inform you that any advice contained in this communication is not intended to be used nor can it be used for purposes of (1) avoiding tax penalties or (2) promoting, marketing or recommending to another party any transaction or matter addressed above.